 - Museum of Guyana - exhibitions of Guyanese paintings and sculpture.

-- Liberation Monument - on the Umana Yana grounds, dedicated to Struggle for Freedom everywhere.
+- Liberation Monument - on the Umana Yana grounds, dedicated to the struggle for freedom everywhere.

 - Parliament Building - built in 1833 in a neo-classical style.
-Here Guyana's emancipated slaves purchased for the first time their own land.
+Here, Guyana's emancipated slaves purchased their own land for the first time.
 Parliament still meets here and was addressed by Queen Elizabeth during her state visit in February 1994.

 - Old Stabroek Market - historic cast-iron building with a striking clock tower offers a wide variety of goods but is unfortunately known for its muggers.
 Be careful.

-- River Trip to Bartica - by bus, ferry or speedboat, the river taxi.
+- River Trip to Bartica - the river taxi by bus, ferry, or speedboat.
 You'll cross the very long pontoon bridge on the Demerara river and perhaps take the ferry boat loading bananas and vegetables back to Georgetown.

 - Shell Beach - see endangered giant sea turtles on one of Guyana's few beaches.